 “He makes wars cease to the ends of the earth.
 He breaks the bow and shatters the spear; he burns the shields with fire.” —Psalm 46:9 (NIV)

 World Vision’s disaster relief programs give priority to children and empower them — together with their families and communities — to become active participants in improving their well-being.
 World Vision operates Child-Friendly Spaces, which provide a place for children to:

 “For he will deliver the needy who cry out, the afflicted who have no one to help.
 He will take pity on the weak and the needy and save the needy from death.
 He will rescue them from oppression and violence, for precious is their blood in his sight.” —Psalm 72:12-14 (NIV)

-In the confusion of conflict, some children become separated from parents and family.
+In the confusion of conflict, some children become separated from their parents and families.
+At the end of 2019, 153,300 refugee children were unaccompanied or separated from their families.
 Others are sent with friends or extended family in search of better conditions.
-Still, others witness or experience the death of parents or siblings and are left all alone.
+Still, others witness the death of parents or siblings and are left all alone.
 Losing family members — especially parents — leaves lifelong scars.

 “Blessed are those who mourn, for they will be comforted.” —Matthew 5:4 (NIV)